opengeospatial/HY_Features/section_7.md

 The **containingCatchment** association describes the nesting of catchments in a simple “is-in” containment hierarchy as typically used for high-order organization of management and reporting units.
 If required, this association shall be used to identify the catchment wherein the catchment is nested.

+The **outflowNode** association describes where water flows out of a contributing catchment.
+This allows to identify an inflow location that coincides with the outflow node, and to describe an upstream-downstream relation.
+If required, this association shall be used to identify the location to which the catchment contributes flow, and from where a downstream catchment receives flow from upstream.

+The **inflowNode** association describes where water flows into a receiving catchment.
+This allows to identify an outflow location that coincides with the inflow node, and to describe an downstream-upstream relation.
+If required, this association shall be used to identify the location from where the catchment receives flow, and to which an upstream catchment contributes flow.

 The **conjointCatchment** association describes the interaction of a catchment with another catchment crossing an arbitrary boundary line.
 This line may be the divide separating adjacent catchments, or the diffuse divide between non-delineated sub-catchments within an encompassing catchment, or a fictive line between distant catchments.
 If required, this association shall be used to identify the interacting catchments.

-The **upstreamCatchment** association describes the basin immediately upstream of the relevant basin.
-This allows to describe the interaction between catchments at inflow nodes which are identified outflow node of an upstream catchment.
-If required, this association shall be used to identify inflow into the catchment when a particular inflow location is not known, e.g. from headwater and tributary catchments.
+The **upperCatchment** association connects the catchment to the adjacent catchment above sharing a common (virtual) boundary line.
+This allows to describe connected catchments independent from identified inflow or outflow nodes.
+If required, this association may be used to trace the catchment network in upstream direction from mouth to source.
+In a dendritic network of catchments, where a catchment is determined by its outflow node, this association may be used to identify inflow into the catchment when a particular inflow location is not known, e.g. from headwater and tributary catchments.

-The **outflowNode** association describes the location where water flows out of a contributing catchment.
-This allows to identify the catchment whose inflow location coincides with the outflow node, and to describe an upstream-downstream relation.
-If required, this association shall be used to identify the location to which the catchment contributes flow, and from where a downstream catchment receives flow from upstream.
+The **lowerCatchment** association connects the catchment to the adjacent catchment below sharing a common (virtual) boundary line.
+This allows to describe connected catchments independent from identified inflow or outflow nodes.
+If required, this association may be used to trace the catchment network in downstream direction from source to mouth.

-The **inflowNode** association describes the location where water flows into a receiving catchment.
-This allows to identify the catchment whose the outflow location coincides with the inflow node, and to describe an downstream-upstream relation.
-If required, this association shall be used to identify the location to where the catchment receives flow, and to which an upstream catchment contributes flow.

-The **boundaryLine** association describes the line bounding the catchment associating an infinite number of nodes on line each to be located in the catchment network.
-If required, this association shall be used to identify a location on the divide to place the outflow of a contributing catchment when a particular outflow location is not known.
+The **boundaryLine** association relates the line bounding the catchment associating an infinite number of nodes on line each to be located in the catchment network as an outfall of corresponding catchment.
+If required, this association shall be used to identify a location on divide to place the outfall of a contributing catchment when a particular outflow location is not known.

 | **Requirements Class** | [/req/hy_catchment/catchment] (/req/hy_catchment/catchment) |
 | --- | --- |